pmagtulis/supremecourt-ph-scraper/README.md

 This is currently being developed.
 One initial problem noticed is the length of time it takes for the scraper to get information per each case link.
 Suggestions are welcome.

+A sample data frame (that which generates a summary of all cases, dates, links and GR nos.) was provided.

 # What is this for?

 The ideal final output of this project should be able to answer the following questions and more: